Tokyo University of Foreign Studies Logo and University Color

 The origin of this color dates back to the Taisho period (1920).
-At the request of Japan Amateur Rowing Association, member schools registered their school color.
-The color fuchsia was chosen as the school color.
-Since then, this color has been symbolic as TUFS’s color.
+At the request of the Japan Amateur Rowing Association, member schools registered their school color.
+The color peony was chosen as our school color.
+Since then, this color has been symbolic as the color of TUFS.